 12 Things I Learned about Writing from Watching Cartoons

-We all grew up on Saturday morning cartoons – and regardless of generation, we likely watched a bunny outsmart the befuddled Elmer Fudd, or a giant bird outsmart the incorrigible Wyle E Coyote.
-But, let’s be honest, beyond learning not to shop at ACME for murder weapons or knowing better than trusting rabbits, these cartoons weren’t exactly educational.
+We all grew up on Saturday morning cartoons – and regardless of generation, we likely watched a bunny outsmart Mr. Fudd, or a giant bird outsmart the incorrigible Wyle E Coyote.
+But, let’s be honest, beyond learning not to shop at ACME for murder weapons or not to trust talking rabbits, these cartoons weren’t exactly educational.